|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 The RX-A3050 had the latest firmware 1.63 update as of Jan 4th, 2016 (noted on the Audio/HT page here back in early December), with HDMI control off, BT off and using only 1 of the 2 HDMI outputs.
 Since I hadn't updated the Mini to the latest EFI Security Update 2015-002 (it had 2015-001 installed), I applied that while connected to the RX-A3050/LG OLED.
 It installed/rebooted fine (and applied another OS X update afterwards that also required a reboot - no issues).
 With my 2012 mini HDMI through the 3050, only 1 handshake/blackout after reboot (or wake from sleep), vs 2 in a row with my old A2000.

 After I returned I saw a post from 'Wolf1' that suggested using another HDMI input that was not HDCP marked but none are on my A2000 or the A3050.
 (Later realized he may have assumed the AV1 input "BD/DVD" marking meant others didn't support HDCP, but they all do.
 It's marked that way because the default Scene 1 button is set for movies and mapped to that input.)
-Although the front HDMI port on the 3050 does not support HDCP 2.2 required for 4K DRM (manual page 45 note, not sure about earlier HDCP version), all the rear HDMI inputs do.
+Although the front HDMI port on the 3050 does not support HDCP 2.2 required for 4K DRM (manual page 45 note, not sure about earlier HDCP version), .
 (Verified in Yamaha's user manual.)
 And of course they support older HDCP to work with blu-ray players for instance.
 Crutchfield's product page for the 3050 (and 2050) also notes "HDCP 2.2 support on all rear-panel HDMI connections".

 All rear HDMI inputs support HDCP even on my 2010 (first Aventage series) A2000 model but of course not the newest v2.2 for 4K DRM.
 (Usually OS X HDCP problems are seen when trying to play DRM'd (protected) content, but see my notes below from the 2040/3040 manual.)
 His later post said switching inputs (not sure if front or rear) solved his problem of repeated blackouts on his A3050 model.
 Since I had no issues with my 2012 Mini using the rear HDMI inputs on the same 3050 model receiver (or an older A2000 model), I wonder if any of the above notes on settings apply to his OS X/AVR setup.
 (The PDF Yamaha 3050/2050 user manual confirms All 7 rear HDMI Inputs work for Blu-Ray players, therefore they do support HDCP and my 2012 mini worked on the rear HDMI inputs.